Follow in the footsteps of Scotland’s Braveheart!

 A magnificent structure celebrating the “Knight of Elderslie and Guardian of Scotland”.

 On the traditional site of his home in Elderslie, the monument comprises a series of sculpted plaques around a column reminiscent of a market cross.
-The plaques illustrate the key moments in Wallace’s life.
+As you wander around the monument, you will see illustrations of the key moments in Wallace’s life.
+The original monument was built in 1912, however the bronze plaques were added in the 1970s.

 Paisley Abbey

-The Abbey was founded in 1163 when Walter Fitzalan, the High Steward of Scotland, signed a charter at Fotheringay for the founding of a Cluniac Monastery on land he owned in Renfrewshire.
+The Abbey was founded in 1163 by Walter Fitzalan, the High Steward of Scotland.
+He signed a charter at Fotheringay for the founding of a Cluniac Monastery on land he owned in Renfrewshire.

 National Wallace Monument